brunovell/MyProjects/ManchesterUtd_Finances/README.md

 # Manchester United Financial Analysis - Last 5 Years

 ## Overview
-This project presents an analysis of **Manchester United's financial performance 2020-2024** using Power BI.
-Interactive dashboards explore revenues, expenses, and overall trends.
+This project presents an analysis of **Manchester United's financial performance (2020–2024)** using Power BI.

+The financial data was originally published as **PDF reports** by the club.
+I extracted the information, transformed it into **Excel** using **Power Query**, and modeled the data to prepare it for visualization.

+This process highlights my ability to:
+- Collect and clean data from non-structured sources (PDFs)
+- Use Power Query for **ETL (Extract, Transform, Load)** operations
+- Build a reliable data model in Power BI
+- Create interactive dashboards that explore revenues, expenses, and overall financial trends

 ## Features
 - Annual revenues and expenses visualizations